+Knowing how to write a great hook is an important skill that every writer should have.
 The world is coated in a sea of words.
-We have essays, novels, blogs, scripts, short stories, poetry, and more.
+There are essays, novels, blogs, scripts, short stories, poetry, speeches, and more.
 With words vibrating off the atmosphere day in and day out, how can you ever craft something that would lure any number of the billions of people in the world?
 The answer is simple.
-Start with a good hook!
+Start with a great hook.

 There are a few options that might serve as a good hook if you feel like you can't come up with a striking statement on your own.
-It's totally fine to use a quote, offer a statistic, or pose a question as your hook.
-Let's take a look at some different options.
+It's fine to use a quote, offer a statistic or pose a question as your hook.

 Quotes can be a great spark to light the fire.
 Let's say you're writing an essay about a particular author.
 Why not offer up one of their most poignant quotes?
-If you were writing a paper about the legendary Ernest Hemingway, you might want to begin with a quote that demonstrates his strength of character:
+If you’re writing a paper about the legendary Ernest Hemingway, you might want to begin with a quote that demonstrates his strength of character.

 Perhaps you're drafting a persuasive essay.
 Feature someone prominent in the community you're discussing and use one of their most striking lines as your hook.
 If you were writing about the benefits of world travel, you might want to incorporate a line or two from a famous travel TV host, like Rick Steves.

 "Travel is rich with learning opportunities, and the ultimate souvenir is a broader perspective."

 Statistics can play a powerful role in hooks, similar to a quote.
 If you're writing a persuasive essay, consider kicking things off with a striking statistic that will blow readers' minds and encourage them to want to learn more or to disprove a common misconception.
 If you’re writing a persuasive piece about the perils of alcohol consumption.
 You might want to begin with a Centers for Disease Control (CDC) statistic that paints a dire scene.